hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 The examples are:

-* Check the weather
+* Check the weather.
-* Read the news
+* Read the news.
-* Amazon delivery status notifications
+* Amazon delivery status notifications.
-* Reminder
+* Reminder.

 Alexa service does all the heavy lifting for you.
 You do not have to deal with natural language processing or understand what your user means.